In India, they would take away my passport for criticizing the system, says the Indian director Apoorva Satish

 It’s even worse.
 Women in a lower position have limitations based not only on being women but also on belonging to a lower caste.
 For example, a lower caste woman would not be able to come and sit here next to me on a chair.
-My family doesn’t have it that way, but a lot of people I know wouldn’t hang out with lower caste people at all.
+My family is not like that, but a lot of people I know wouldn’t hang out with lower caste people at all.
 The caste system is a big problem in India.
 Recently there was a case where a nine-year-old girl from a lower caste went to the crematorium for water, where one normally goes to get water.
 And she was raped by four upper caste men.
 Before her mother could come to her aid, she was burned and the girl died.
 They got away with it because they are from a higher caste.
-Even this is how the caste system works.
+This is how the caste system works.

 Can the position of women in India be described in general terms, or does it vary by state and caste of caste?